syedruhi281-bit/Student-Task-Manager/README.md

 # Student-Task-Manager
-A simple Java console application to manage student tasks.
+A simple Java console application to manage student tasks